Mentoring Children of Prisoners (93.616)

 Credentials/Documentation

 Consultation or assistance is available from the Family and Youth Services Bureau (FYSB), Administration for Children and Families, Department of Health and Human Services.
-The standard application forms furnished by DHHS and required by OMB Circular No. A-102 must be used for this program.
+The standard application forms furnished by DHHS and required by 2 CFR 200 (Chapter II Part 200) must be used for this program.
+(NOTE: State/territory participation in the intergovernmental review process does not signify applicant eligibility for financial assistance under a program.
+A potential applicant must meet the eligibility requirements of the program for which it is applying prior to submitting an application to its SPOC).
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office of official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure